 Under certain circumstances, Senate Members, officers, and employees may accept necessary travel expenses from a private entity to attend a meeting, speaking engagement, fact-finding trip, or similar event connected with the official duties of that Member, officer, or employee.

 To accept such travel expenses, you must obtain the Committee’s prior written approval.
-The rules governing privately-sponsored travel can be found in the Regulations and Guidelines for Privately-Sponsored Travel and Glossary of Terms.
+The rules governing privately sponsored travel can be found in the Regulations and Guidelines for Privately Sponsored Travel.

 For more information about accepting travel that is unrelated to your official duties, see Gifts.

-To request the Committee’s approval, you must deliver a hard copy of your complete travel package to the Committee’s office in 220 Hart at least 30 days in advance of the trip.
+Sponsors and staff can request approval for privately sponsored travel using through the Committee’s travel app, available at pst.senate.gov.
+You must request the Committee’s approval at least 30 days in advance of the trip.
 If the 30-day deadline falls on a weekend or federal holiday, your travel package is due by the close of the next business day.
 Please use the Travel Calculator to determine the deadline for your travel package.

 A Senator’s duty station is the metropolitan area of Washington, D.C.
 During adjournment, sine die, or the August recess period, the Senator’s usual place of residence in the home state is also considered the Senator’s duty station.